gitana/alpaca/site/docs/fields/table.md

 ## Example 9

-Drag-and-drop support for draggable table row re-ordering using the <code>dragRow</code> option.
+Drag-and-drop support for draggable table row re-ordering using the <code>dragRows</code> option.
+Set <code>dragRows</code> to <code>true</code> to enable draggable rows within your table.

-This requires the <code>datatables.net-rowreorder</code> plugin as well as the core <code>datatables.net</code> library.
+NOTE: This feature currently requires the <code>datatables.net-rowreorder</code> plugin as well as the core <code>datatables.net</code> library.

-<a href="https://datatables.net/extensions/rowreorder/" target="_blank">DataTables RowReorder Plugin</a>
+See the <a href="https://datatables.net/extensions/rowreorder/" target="_blank">DataTables RowReorder Plugin</a> for more information.

 If you run into problems with the placement of the draggable overlay, you may need to force absolute positioning of the overlay like this: